-What is Property Protection Insurance in Michigan?
+What is Property Protection Insurance, and why is it only in Michigan?

 Property Protection Insurance (PPI) is one of Michigan’s mandatory no-fault insurance laws.
 It provides insurance for damage you cause to a fixed object, such as a parked vehicle or a building.
 This coverage only applies to incidents occurring in the state of Michigan.
 If you leave the state and damage a fixed object, your liability property damage coverage would apply.